Have you been advised to undergo a root canal treatment by your dentist? No need to worry. It’s not a big deal. Really!

 RCT is generally categorized as minor surgical procedure.
-You may also be prescribed pain killers, antibiotics apart from use of local anesthesia (during the procedure in the clinic), depending on the condition of your tooth, your pain threshold and your immunity.
+You may also be prescribed painkillers, antibiotics apart from the use of local anesthesia (during the procedure in the clinic), depending on the condition of your tooth, your pain threshold, and your immunity.
 In such cases where anesthesia is used, the jaw is likely to be numb for 3-4 hours, after which the effect of anesthesia is expected to subside gradually.Your dentist should guide you accordingly.

 Overall, RCT can be a very smooth and peaceful process if you cooperate completely with your dentist, follow the guidelines and prescribed medications and manage your appointments with discipline.

 - Maintain a positive attitude towards preserving your damaged tooth

 - Sincerely follow the instructions of your dentist

 - Be ready to pay for the RCT, as the opportunity cost of losing your teeth would be way higher in the long run

 - Your teeth would be your best friends in your old age.
 Lack of teeth will make the old age difficult, extremely difficult!